 Description: This course covers selected topics from the primary fields of physics including: Newton's mechanics, electromagnetism, optics, thermodynamics, and modern (atomic) physics with an emphasis on applications to nanobiotechnology.
-Elementary calculus is used throughout the course.
-Offered Fall Semester, annually.
+Algebraic equations are used throughout the course.
+Offered Spring Semester, annually.